pbower/minarrow/README.md

 - The **Arrow** format is a powerful standard for columnar data. ***Apache Arrow*** has driven an entire ecosystem forward, with zero-copy interchange, multi-language support, and extensive integration.
 - ***Minarrow*** complements that ecosystem by focusing on Rust-first ergonomics, predictable SIMD behaviour, and extremely low build-time friction.
-- It's **easy, fast, and simple** — built to deliver extreme performance without sacrificing ergonomics.
+- **Easy, fast, and simple** — delivers extreme performance without sacrificing ergonomics.

 ## Key Features